Jiahua2333/Library-project-Robotic-/README.md

   Attention: when the panel appears on the screen, it must click inside
               one time first(that is nothing), then, it can use the keyboard control the robot.

+ Note: If it needs to read the data, then let robot move, please run Colltrolling.py first to record the angle and distance.
+Then run the LibraryProject.py.
+Otherwise, only run the code of LibraryProject.py which is commented at the bottom (Begin at line 381)